 Vintage decoupage paper!
-Look what I discovered.
 Immediately I knew that the vintage door I had been hanging on to for so long was finally getting its makeover.
 This project takes me right back to those golden days I spent with my Grandma.
 Old doors and making memories.
 Oh, and it’s my first time to use tissue paper with decoupage.
-The good, bad and a happy accident!
+I’m sharing the good, bad, and a happy accident!

 Decoupage Tissue Paper